AndyV773/PP5/README.md

 ## Hypothesis and how to validate?

-1. Correlation patterns between date or volume are strong enough to identify predictive relationships and price movement in features: such as open, close, and other related indicators.
-Enhancing risk assessment and improving price prediction accuracy
+1. The suspect that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships

 2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 70%